sahand-j90/subscription/README.md

 I integrated GitHub workflows for CI/CD.
 I have defined a simple branching strategy—develop and master.
 Every push into master triggers a workflow to run tests, build artifacts, create a Docker image, and push it to the Docker Hub registry.
 This ensures that when you run the application using the provided docker-compose, you have access to the latest version.

 ### Redis
-I implemented Redis for distributed locking and rate limiting.
+I use Redis for distributed locking and rate limiting.

 ### Documentation using Swagger
 The REST API documentation is generated using Swagger.